 Depending on the type of services offered by a given therapist or practice—like group sessions, couples counseling, e-mail support, etc.—online packages may be priced higher than traditional ones due to all the extra features included in those packages that would not be available otherwise.

-So while online sessions may be cheaper in some cases due to fewer additional expenses, they might also end up being more expensive overall if they come with added benefits not found anywhere else!
+So while online sessions may be cheaper in some cases due to fewer additional expenses, they might also end up being more expensive overall if they come with added mental health benefits not found anywhere else!

 Is online therapy just as effective as in-person?